Share

 Negative impacts of regulatory non-compliance may include fines, legal actions, reputational damage, loss of licenses or permits, and disruptions to operations.

-So organizations have a responsibility to stay informed about regulatory changes, establish robust compliance processes, conduct regular audits, and implement appropriate controls to ensure adherence to applicable regulations.
+So, organizations have a responsibility to stay informed about regulatory changes, establish strong and rigid compliance processes, conduct regular audits, and implement appropriate controls to ensure adherence to applicable regulations.

 5. Supply Chain Disruptions